Nibbles-and-Mlems-Exotics-LLC/bizarre-friends/README.md

 | iOS/iPadOS (beta) | 9 and above                                        |
 | Android (beta)    | 7 and above                                        |

-# Contributing
+## Contributing

-Before you start working on something, it's best to check if there is an existing issue first.
-It's also a good idea to stop by the Discord server and confirm with the team if it makes sense or if someone else is already working on it.

-Please make sure to read the [Contributing Guide](CONTRIBUTING.md) before making a pull request.
+Before you start working on something, it's best to check if there is an existing [discussion](/discussions) or [issue](/issues) first.
+Please make sure to read the [Contributing Guide](CONTRIBUTING.md).

 Thank you to everyone contributing to Bizarre Friends!

-# Documentation
+## Documentation

-We use the GitHub wiki for this project for [documentation](https://github.com/Nibbles-and-Mlems-Exotics-LLC/bizarre-friends/wiki).
+We use the GitHub wiki for this project for [documentation](/wiki).

+## Legal

+Bizarre Friends
+Copyright (C) 2025 Nibbles and Mlems LLC.

+This program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](LICENSE.md) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License  along with this program.
+If not, see <http://www.gnu.org/licenses/>.